mpetty/fill-select/README.md

 ## Bower Installation

-add Fill Select to your project's `bower.json` file, like:
+Add to your project's `bower.json` file, like:

 ```json
 {